a-sit-plus/wallet-issuing-backend/README.md

 `POST /binding/confirm` finishes the device binding process.

 The call to `/binding/start` requires authentication with an external nonce, to be sent in the header `X-Auth-ExtNonce`.
 The Wallet App extracts this nonce from a QR Code displayed by ECO (or this service, in the EIDAS deployment).
+Alternatively, the client may include a session identifier in the header `X-Auth-Token` after logging in with OIDC, see below.

 Subsequent requests, to `/binding/create` and `/binding/confirm`, need to include the session identifier in the header `X-Auth-Token` (which in turn has been set by this service in the first response).